-There are no formal studies of the actual scale of the well recharge work; however, many different sources suggest that between 1992 and 1996, between 92,000 and 98,000 wells were recharged in Saurashtra; and some 300 Nirmal Neer (farm ponds for recharge) were constructed.
-Swadhyaya Parivar workers were so enthused that they set themselves a target of over 125,000 wells and over 1,000 farm ponds during 1997.
-It is widely believed that if 500,000 wells in Saurashta are recharged, the region can solve its irrigation as well as its drinking water problem.
+There are no formal studies of the actual scale of the well recharge work; however, many different sources suggest that between 1992-96, between 92-98 thousand wells were recharged in Saurashtra; and some 300 Nirmal Neer (farm ponds for recharge) were constructed.
+Swadhyaya Parivar workers were so enthused that they set themselves a target of over 125000 wells and over 1000 farm ponds during 1997.
+It is widely believed that if 500,000 wells in Saurashta are recharged, the region can solve its irrigation as well as drinking water problem.

-Two aspects of the well-recharge movement are significant: first, the dynamic of the movement, especially with respect to appropriate technological innovation in water harvesting, conservation and recharge; and secondly, why did it succeed in attracting as broad a people's participation as it seems to have.
-According to some observers, since 1992, several dozen new methods have been designed for capturing rainwater, conserving it and using it for recharge.
-In terms of complexity, these are no big deal; most of them are improvisations on old methods; but they have been devised by farmers experimenting, learning, improving, perfecting and then propagating.
-The Swadhyaya Pariwar has an ingenious communication machine that propagates information on new techniques widely and rapidly; Shamjibhai Antala of Saurashtra Jalsewa Trust, acted as a one-man communication machine, taking the message of well recharge from village to village.
-The basic technique of well recharge is simple and involves drawing channels to direct all the rainwater in a sump or sink-pit (typically 1.21'1 m) made beside the well; a channel is made from the sump to the well 15 cm above the bottom of the sump so that dirt and soil in the water settles at the bottom and the water that flows into the well is free of them.
+Two aspects about the well-recharge movement are significant: first, the dynamic of the movement, especially with respect to appropriate technological innovation in water harvesting, conservation and recharge; and second, why did it succeed in attracting as broad people's participation as it seems to have.
+According to some observers, since 1992, several dozens of new methods have been designed for capturing rainwater, conserving it and using it for recharge.
+In terms of complexity, these are no big deal; most of these are improvisations of old methods; but they have been devised by farmers experimenting, learning, improving, perfecting and then propagating.
+The Swadhyaya Pariwar has an ingenious communication machine that propagates information about new techniques widely and rapidly; Shamjibhai Antala of Saurashtra Jalsewa Trust, acted as a one-man communication machine taking the message of well recharge from village to village.
+The basic technique of well recharge is simple and involves drawing channels to direct all the rainwater in a sump or sink-pit (typically 1.2\1'\1 meter) made besides the well; a channel is made from the sump to the well 15 cm above the bottom of the sump so that dirt and soil in the water settles at the bottom and the water that flows into the well is free from them.
 Over time, the well-recharge movement has brought in its wake a veritable revolution in experimentation and improvisation in recharge techniques.
-Starting with wells, the movement began encompassing other recharge sources such as rooftops, water logged land, soak pits, rivers, tanks.
-Also, starting with Swadhyayees, later Swaminarayan Sampradaya and other religions sects played a crucial role in capturing this continuous learning in print and propagating it across the countryside.
-What makes this a movement is that none of the participating organizations play a domineering role in supporting or spreading the activity; thus in most senses, the movement is self-orchestrating, self-coordinating and self-propagating.
+Starting with wells, the movement began encompassing other recharge sources such as rooftops, water logged lands, soak pits, rivers, tanks.
+Also, starting with Swadhyayees, later Swaminarayan Sampradaya and other religions played a crucial role in capturing this sects continuous learning in print and propagating it across the countryside.
+What makes this a movement is that none of the participating organizations play a domineering role in supporting or spreading the activity; in most senses, thus the movement is selforchestrating. self-co-ordinating selfand propagating.